Top Oz Tours offers a great range of Florence tours and experiences. You can browse the options here.

 Top cultural activities in Florence

-Florence is out and proud about its passion for art, architecture and live performance.
+Florence is out and proud about its passion for creativity.

-Those interested in Renaissance-era art and sculpture are in for an absolute treat.
-Within the entirely walkable city centre you can take in Brunelleschi’s jaw-dropping gothic Duomo (formally known as the Cattedrale di Santa Maria del Fiore), the Accademia museum and gallery (home of Michelangelo’s David), and the hallowed halls of the Uffizi gallery — all without raising a sweat.
+Those interested in Renaissance art and architecture are in for an absolute treat here.
+Within the entirely walkable city centre you can visit Brunelleschi’s jaw-dropping gothic Duomo (formally known as the Cattedrale di Santa Maria del Fiore), the Accademia museum and gallery (home to Michelangelo’s David), and the classical art-filled Uffizi gallery — all without raising a sweat.

-For contemporary art, make a bee-line for Museo Novecento.
-It showcases Italian works from the 20th and 21st centuries.
+To see a notable collection of contemporary art, make a bee-line for Museo Novecento.
+It exhibits Italian works from the 20th and 21st centuries.

 The Piazza Santo Spirito in the Oltrarno quarter offers an intriguing slice of authentic Florentine life.
 Wander through the daily market or simply perch on a park bench and do some people watching.